Goliath (Six Flags Great America)

 Goliath is a wooden roller coaster located at Six Flags Great America in Gurnee, Illinois.
 Manufactured by Rocky Mountain Construction (RMC) and designed by Alan Schilke, the roller coaster features RMC's Topper Track design and opened to the public on June 19, 2014.
 Goliath initially set three world records among wooden coasters, having the longest drop at 180 ft, the steepest angle of 85 degrees, and the fastest speed of 72 mph.
-It still holds the record for the longest drop and fastest wooden roller coaster.
+It still holds all 3 records for the longest drop, steepest angle, and fastest wooden roller coaster in the world.
 In addition, the ride also features two inversions and a maximum descent that reaches 15 ft below ground level.

 Goliath was constructed over a nine-month period on the site previously occupied by Iron Wolf, a steel roller coaster removed in 2011 and relocated to Six Flags America.
 Goliath's opening allowed Great America to claim the title of having the most wooden track in one park, a recognition that was later claimed by Kings Island.
 Following its record-breaking debut, the coaster was well-received by the media and enthusiasts, and it has consistently ranked in the top 25 among wooden coasters in the annual Golden Ticket Awards publication from Amusement Today.